PiaSys/PnP-Contoso-Orders-ACE/docs/ACEs-Implementation-Details.md

 }
 ```

 The databinding works almost like in the ListOrders ACE.
-However, there is the **Action.ToggleVisibility** that in conjuction with the **isVisible** property of some of the items, allows to nicely play with the dynamic UI of the list of orders.
+However, there is the **Action.ToggleVisibility** item that in conjuction with the **isVisible** property of some of the items, allows to nicely play with the dynamic UI of the list of orders.
 When a user clicks on the chevron down, the **Action.ToggleVisibility** will hide the chevron down, show the chevron up, and show an item of type **Container** that includes the editing UI for the selected order.
 The **ActionSet** in the **Container** will trigger a post-back to the QuickView code and will target the **onAction** method that we just saw.
 Internally that method will update or delete the current item based on the action clicked by the user.

 Just for the sake of completeness, the [AddOrderQuickView.ts](../src/Contoso.Orders.SPFx/src/adaptiveCardExtensions/manageOrders/quickView/AddOrderQuickView.ts) QuickView relies on a full edit form experience, defined in the following Adaptive Card JSON template.